Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 Departing from Cusco, guests can travel through the high Andes towards the Sacred Valley, down into the cloud forest and the depths of the rainforest canopy.
 This area is a remote and relatively undiscovered part of the Amazon, promising real adventure and exceptional wildlife encounters.

 Research and accommodation is based at the Manu Learning Centre, built in the style of the local Machiguenga tribe and set just above the river.
 Up to 36 guests can be comfortably housed in 'pods' linked by raised wooden walkways.
-En-suite bathrooms are planned for the 2014 season, and in the meantime a fully functioning bathroom block includes western toilets and hot running water.
-The learning centre is an Amazonian Mecca, which creates a little something different for its guests, mealtimes are even communal which makes for a real friendly atmosphere with researchers, volunteers and guests coming together throughout their stay to share stories and experiences.
+The learning centre is an Amazonian Mecca, which creates a little something different for its guests.
+Even mealtimes are communal which makes for a real friendly atmosphere with researchers, volunteers and guests coming together throughout their stay to share stories and experiences.
 Alternatively the more intimate Romero lodge, with just eight en-suite rooms, can be reached by boat from the centre or by plane directly from Cusco; one highlight there is seeking the endangered giant river otter from the comfort of a catamaran.

 From the moment guests arrive in Manu they are designated a private guide for the duration of their tour; these naturalist specialists have experience as park rangers and are proud to share their expert knowledge of the area and wildlife.
 Some are expert botanists or biologists, and can tailor excursions to the interests of the guests.
 Further to all that they have a great understanding of this UNESCO world heritage region.